 Three-year grants can only be applied for by early career researchers, i.e., within 5 years of their first faculty appointment.
-To be funded as a three-year grant the grant needs to be scored in the excellent to outstanding category by the Kidney Health Scientific Committee.
-A maximum of three (3) three-year grants for early career researchers will be mandated to be awarded each year.
+To be guaranteed funding as a three-year grant the application needs to be scored in the excellent to outstanding category by the Kidney Health Scientific Committee.
+A maximum of three (3) three-year grants for early career researchers within the excellent to outstanding range will be mandated to be awarded each year.
 Additional three-year grants may be considered on a case-by-case basis depending on the grant cycle.
 An applicant is only entitled to be awarded a three-year grant once.